Professor of Violin

-Referred to as one of the best violinists of her generation, Kroumovitch participated in numerous concert tours and was recorded on radio and television throughout the former USSR, in cities such as Leningrad, Vilnius, Tallin and Moscow.
-In 1971, she was chosen to represent Latvia in a special concert at the Kremlin in Moscow.
+Referred to as one of the best violinists of her generation, Kroumovitch participated in numerous concert tours and was recorded on radio and television throughout the former USSR, in cities such as Leningrad, Vilnius, Tallinn and Moscow.
+She was chosen to represent Latvia in a special concert at the Kremlin in Moscow.
 At many concerts she shared the stage with Gidon Kremer, Phillip Hirshhorn, Misha Maisky, Oleg Kagan and others.

 - Music for Majors - Violin

 - Violin Pedagogy

 - Chamber Music Ensembles

 Routa Kroumovitch was born in Riga, Latvia.
 She started her music studies at a very early age and was accepted as a scholarship student at the prestigious USSR Latvian Music Academy for professional musicians.
 Her violin teacher was Anete Zvaigzne.